Sofia National Ballet dances Swan Lake

-Having been fortunate enough to review all three productions of the current tour, I feel I have an understanding of the Company – recognising where individual strengths lie and hopeful for future improvements.
+Having been fortunate enough to review all three productions of the current tour from Sofia National Ballet, I feel I have an understanding of the Company — recognising where individual strengths lie and hopeful for future improvements.
 From the corps de ballet to the principal soloists, there is quite a jump in technique and artistry but, together, Sofia National Ballet has given a polished and pleasurable performance every evening.

 I would delight in opportunities to see other works from their repertoire and sense this sentiment is shared by others who enjoyed shows this week.
-The Company has won hearts in Milton Keynes and is sure to be warmly welcomed if the dancers grace us with their presence on a future UK tour.
+Sofia National Ballet has won hearts in Milton Keynes and is sure to be warmly welcomed if the dancers grace us with their presence on a future UK tour.